Olympus E-330 vs Panasonic LX15

 It is notable that the E-330 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-330 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-330 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-330 from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-330 and the Panasonic LX15?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.